 Also Read: Difference between Private Limited Company and LLP

 3. Filing of Form URC – 1

-· Required details like name, address, shares held by the shareholders are to be provided along with the list of members.
+· Required details like name, address, and shares held by the shareholders are to be provided along with the list of members.

-· Names, address, the DIN, passport number with an expiry date of all the respective directors of the Private Limited Company has to be provided.
+· Names, address, the DIN, and passport number with an expiry date of all the respective directors of the Private Limited Company has to be provided.

 · As per section 164 of the Companies Act, 2013, an affidavit has to be provided by all the proposed first directors of the Private Limited Company stating that they are not disqualified from being a director in a company.
-Also, all the necessary documents to be filed with the ROC for the registration of the company should consist of such information that is complete and correct and accurate to the best of their belief and knowledge.

 · A copy of the LLP agreement along with a list consisting of the names and addresses of partners of LLP and a certificate of registration which is duly verified by 2 designated partners of LLP has to be provided.